How to Establish a Liaison Office in India

 - RBI route – Where principal business of the foreign entity falls under sectors where 100 percent FDI is permissible under the automatic route.

 - Government route – Where principal business of the foreign entity falls under the sectors where 100 percent FDI is not permissible under the automatic route.
 Applications from entities falling under this category and those from non-government organizations are considered by the RBI in consultation with the Ministry of Finance, Government of India.

-The approval process generally takes 20 to 24 weeks and permission to operate a liaison office is granted for a three-year period, which can be extended at a later date (maximum three year extension).
+The approval process generally takes 40 days and permission to operate a liaison office is granted for a three-year period, which can be extended at a later date (maximum three year extension).